Sycamore0/GenshinData/README.md

 # GenshinData
 Repository containing the data for Genshin Impact.
 This repository is a work between [FZFalzar](https://github.com/FZFalzar) and [Dimbreath](https://github.com/Dimbreath).
-If Mihoyo wants to request for a file to be taken down, please contact us.
+If Mihoyo wants to request for a file to be taken down, please contact me.

 ## There isn't full data!I just commit it for fun.